irarainey/vscode-applicationregistrations/README.md

 This extension was created both as a learning exercise, and to address the common annoyances of managing Application Registrations.
 It is not officially supported and you use it at your own risk.

 It has a dependency on the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack), but only because it places the application registrations view into the Azure view container.

-## Known Limitations
-Azure Active Directory stores multiple copies of data to handle large read volume and provide high availability.
-When data is created or updated, the change will eventually be applied to all the copies.
-This means that occasionally after making changes the list may not initially reflect the new state.
-If this happens just wait a short time and refresh the list again.
-Read more on [Eventual Consistency](https://blogs.aaddevsup.xyz/2021/08/why-do-i-sometimes-get-a-404-when-trying-to-update-an-azure-directory-object-after-i-just-created-it/).